mdn/content/files/en-us/web/http/status/405/index.md

 ---
 {{HTTPSidebar}}

-The HyperText Transfer Protocol (HTTP) **`405 Method Not Allowed`** response status code indicates that the request method is known by the server but is not supported by the target resource.
+The HyperText Transfer Protocol (HTTP) **`405 Method Not Allowed`** response status code indicates that the server knows the request method, but the target resource doesn't support this method.

-The server **must** generate an **`Allow`** header field in a 405 response containing a list of the target resource's currently supported methods.
+The server **must** generate an **`Allow`** header field in a 405 status code response.
+The field must contain a list of methods that the target resource currently supports.

 ## Status